Menigedegna/Image-processing/README.md

 ### Prerequisites

-Imaris version 8.4 and above.
+Imaris v.
+8.4 and above.

-Python 2.7 and above and the following packages:
+Python v.
+2.7 and above and the following packages:
 ```
 Tkinter
 os